webful-ltd/occupied-city/README.md

 [angular-leaflet-directive](https://github.com/tombatossals/angular-leaflet-directive).
 Tiles come from the default provider, OpenStreetMap.

+### City outlines
+We're using [Flickr Shapefiles](http://code.flickr.net/2011/01/08/flickr-shapefiles-public-dataset-2-0/) locality data to produce approximate outlines for each included city.
+Currently the coordinates are manually copy/pasted from their geojson file and included in our service data.
+Cities without a `coords` key will use their area and draw a circle instead of the real city shape.

 Dependencies
 ------------
 Server dependencies are managed with Composer and client libraries with Bower.